SteGriff/sg16/README.md

  + PreconditionMaxBound inclusive (PX)
  + Event (EV)
  + Operation (OP)
- + Target (TG) - memory address 0x00 to 0xFF to target
+ + Target (TG) - memory address 0x00 to 0xFF
- + Value (VL) - literal or variable address depending on OP
+ + Value (VL) - literal value or variable address depending on OP

 Mental model: When PL is between PM and PX, and EV happens (to PL), do OP on TG with VL.